 Best Practices to be MIPS Audit Ready

 In summary, the best preparation for a MIPS audit is knowing that you have revisited and updated the Book of Evidence as often as necessary to assure its accuracy.
+The Book of Evidence will also serve you well in reviewing your Performance Feedback Reports and provide the supporting documentation for Targeted Review if you need to request one.
 Conducting a mock audit is also a best practice to see if you can get to the information without any delay.
 When an audit happens many years after submission, a practice can have different staff members and a different version of an EHR.
 The ability to generate the required reports for a specific performance year will most likely not be available.
 Making sure that there is a seamless transition of duties among the staff members is very important, with some redundancies in place in case of vacations or extended absences.

 We have assisted many providers with their Meaningful Use Mock Audits, Audits and Appeals.
 If you need help in preparing for, or responding to a MIPS Audit get in touch with us.